jkunimune/nibasa/description.md

 Generally, nouns are followed by postpositions, verbs come at the ends of clauses, adjectives come before nouns, and adverbs come before verbs.

+Note in the above example that verbal roots used as adjectives often serve as participles.
+A more explicit way to form a participle is to suffix it with "nun" (for example, "ai nun").
+This is required if the participle has arguments.
-Note in the above example that there are no true participles in PUDUL, and accordingly no distinction between active or passive participles.
+There is no distinction between active or passive participles.
-Most cases where the difference is important are satisfied by the suffixes "-jen" ("-er"), "-cei" ("-ee"), "-fa" ("-ing"), and "-lio" ("-ed").
+Most cases where the difference is important are satisfied by the suffixes "-jen" ("-er"), "-sei" ("-ee"), "-fa" ("-ing"), and "-lio" ("-ed").
 <!--TODO how awesome would it be to automatically link to those words in the dictionary-->

 ## phrases